xSardine/AMQ-Stuff/README.md

 # Rotation background CSS generator

 ## What it does
-Get an URL link automatically for all the files in the directory
+Get an URL link automatically for all the files in the directory and generate CSS code necessary to add to Elodie's script

 ## Usage
 ### Requirement